aestellic/BBMenuSE/README.md

 ---

 ## ⚠ Warnings - Before you proceed, please make sure to read the following!
-- **DO NOT OPEN** BBMenu with SELECT button until the installation is complete, otherwise a crash is guaranteed, especially if parts 2 and 3 are missing!
+- **DO NOT OPEN** BBMenuSE with SELECT button until the installation is complete, otherwise a crash is guaranteed, especially if parts 2 and 3 are missing!
 - During nickname input, code in part 1 is crucial.
 If you dont input EXACTLY what is shown, there is a high chance your savegame will be messed up!
 - Always double check that you copy and paste every single byte.
 This is the stupidest, yet most common way to say goodbye to your save file!
 - **Slip script** allows you to walk through walls.
 Although it includes some basic prevention, walking outside map's borders risks crashing the game with your savegame being deleted! **Use with Caution!**

 ## ⚠ Notes
-Part codes from 2+ are more tolerant to input errors, since their payloads activate only through BBMenu and a crash can indicate which part you need to reinstall.
+Part codes from 2+ are more tolerant to input errors, since their payloads activate only through BBMenuSE and a crash can indicate which part you need to reinstall.
 That being said, here is what every part includes:
 - Part1: Kernel stuff
 - Part2: Constant effect payloads
-- Part3: BBMenu layout
+- Part3: BBMenuSE layout
 - Part4: Run, Slip, Repel, Beast, StealRun, Stealth, Fly, Heal, PC, Items scripts
 - Part5: Moves, Pokemon, Wilds scripts
 - Part6: Trainers, Instatext, Filldex, Badges, Cash, Coins, Duplicator scripts